 Sizeable quantities of BDO go into the manufacture of gamma-butyrolactone (GBL), which has outlets in electronics and high-performance polymers.

-HOUSTON (ICIS)--With no supply-demand imbalance anywhere in the world of butanediol (BDO), the US market heads into this year’s International...Read
+HOUSTON (ICIS)--With no supply-demand imbalance anywhere in the world of butanediol (BDO), the US market heads into this year’s International Petrochemical Conference (IPC) looking to settle Q2...Read

-LONDON (ICIS)--European editors Morgan Condon and Eashani Chavda discuss how polycarbonate (PC) and butanediol (BDO) demand has been impacted by...Read
+LONDON (ICIS)--European editors Morgan Condon and Eashani Chavda discuss how polycarbonate (PC) and butanediol (BDO) demand has been impacted by oversupply in Asia and new regulations in the...Read